 Prague has been popular among expats since the fall of the Iron Curtain.

-Lots of expatriates moving to Prague are employed by one of the multinationals in the city.
-Some move to Prague to work for Czech firms, especially in the key areas of finance, IT, and business development.
-Another group of those moving to Prague includes foreign embassy staff.
+Lots of expatriates in Prague are employed by one of the multinationals in the city.
+Some are there to work for Czech firms, especially in the key areas of finance, IT, and business development.
+Another group of expats living in Prague includes foreign embassy staff.

 The most visible group among Prague’s expat population are probably the “adventurers”, who move to Prague to experience another country and culture.
 Many of them work as language teachers to finance their stay.